mikemattaUH/starter-hugo-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'mmatta@uh.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Michael Matta is a research scientist of educational measurement in the PASS Lab.
+His research interests include the development and validation of automated methods of academic skills and behaviors of school-aged students.
+He also examines the negative consequences of test bias in traditional and automated assessments of academic skills on educational decisions against students from historically marginalized groups.
+He is Project Coordinator for the IES grant aimed at developing writeAlizer, a free and open-source computer program for the automated scoring of student writing performance.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.